 Ms. Dunn retired as Executive Director in 1985 at the age of 75, but continued to work as the school librarian for many more years.
 The school continues to carry on her legacy by continuing to address the varied learning styles of our students.

-Pace Brantley Preparatory is a non-denominational school that admits students of any race, color and national or ethnic origin.
-Pace Brantley Preparatory is a non-profit, 501(c)3 school.
+Pace Brantley Preparatory School is a non-denominational school that admits students of any race, color and national or ethnic origin.
+Pace Brantley Preparatory School is a non-profit, 501(c)3 school.

 We at Pace, pledge to treat everyone with fairness, kindness and respect.